Why was Face only in two scenes here? Were they each recording solo albums that month or something?

 File this under “dramatic renewal of purpose”!
 Now let’s get down to business:

 And so we check in with B.A. and Murdock, who are… laughing together?
 They haven’t had any fights or any van problems in two full days on the road – “luck is on our side now,” Murdock says.
 They pull into a gas station, both of them busting out with laughter; B.A. goes in to fill up on milk while Murdock refills the gas tank.
-Nearby, two guys in a blue car steal a pocket calendar – their getaway car won’t start, so they carjack (or, technically, vanjack) Murdock, even though Murdock warns them that taking B.A.’s beloved van “is like taking downtown Tokyo away from Godzilla.”
-They flash their pieces by way of insisting, and so Murdock drives off with squealing tires (the crooks wonder where he learned to drive.
-Murdock: “I saw ‘Cannonball Run’ five times.”
-Man, Murdock’s on a roll this week.)
+Nearby, two guys in a blue car steal a pocket calendar.
+Their getaway car won’t start, so they carjack (or, technically, vanjack) Murdock, even though Murdock warns them that taking B.A.’s beloved van “is like taking downtown Tokyo away from Godzilla.”
+They flash their pieces by way of insisting, and so Murdock drives off with squealing tires.
+The crooks ask where he learned to drive, and Murdock replies, “I saw ‘Cannonball Run’ five times.”
+Man, Murdock’s on a roll this week.
 B.A., laden with milk, sees the van peel out, not realizing Murdock’s being taken hostage.
 He yells out “Where you going, fool?” and then tries to follow in the blue car, which fails to start again.
 Finally he gets it started and peels out to follow his own van.

 As if the scene weren’t complicated enough, the police are on scene at the gas station, and for some reason they think B.A. and Murdock were teaming up with the carjackers, instead of unwilling victims: “there were four of them,” says the one cop.
 “They had a van and a four-door Chevy!”
 B.A. catches up to the crooks at a police roadblock; he and Murdock knock the thugs out, but the cops move in and hold them all at gunpoint, arresting them for armed robbery.